rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 ### CUDA Error Checking

 Use the `CUSPATIAL_CUDA_TRY` macro to check for the successful completion of CUDA runtime API functions.
-This macro throws a `cudf::cuda_error` exception if the CUDA API return value is not `cudaSuccess`.
+This macro throws a `cuspatial::cuda_error` exception if the CUDA API return value is not `cudaSuccess`.
 The thrown exception includes a description of the CUDA error code in its `what()` message.